 - Work Surface: Not mandatory, but I love this silicone pastry mat for rolling out dough, and generally makes life easier.
 I store it rolled around my rolling pan and wrapped in a kitchen towel when not in use.

 - Rolling Pin: I bought my rolling pin at E. Dehillerin in Paris in 2008.
-You can get one that looks just like it on Amazon.
+You can get one that looks just like it on Amazon (Culinary Hill may earn money if you buy through this link).

 Things to keep in mind when making Homemade Cinnamon Rolls: